dpk121/Camera-Interfacing-Real-Time-Video-Processing-Pipeline-Based-On-FPGA/README.md

 			Note: Keep the name of both files same.
 Ex: dma_block_wrapper1.bit , dma_block_wrapper1.hwh
 			7) Now import overlay from pynq in jupyter.
 See provided code for better understanding
 - realsense require high power.
 So use power adapter for using realsense.
 Sometimes camera throws error when starting, restart board in such case.

+# Base Overlay in PYNQ
+- base overlay defines class of different ports LEDs, buttons, switches, HDMI IN, HDMI out etc.
+- CameraBase.py contains the python script of camera interfacing and display on VGA monitor.

+	NOTE: PYNQ does not support two overlay instantiation at same time.
+So different hardware IP is created to use switch, leds using PS GPIO.